NehaA990/cs628-pe-Neha_Arora/PE04 - Cities/README.md

-## Input
+# Input

-The program takes user inputs for adding cities, which include the city name, country, and population.
-These inputs are collected through a form in the "Add City" screen.
-The program uses React state to manage the list of cities dynamically, starting empty and updating as users add new entries.
+The **input** to the Cities Application consists of user-provided city details: the city’s  **name** ,  **country** , and  **population** .
+These values are entered through a form in the "Add City" page.
+The form requires all fields to be filled in before submission.

-## Process
+# Process

-Once a city is added, the program updates the **cities state** and re-renders the city list.
-React Router manages navigation, ensuring smooth redirection between pages.
-Clicking on a city displays its details on the same page.
-The program follows a  **single-page application (SPA) approach** , avoiding full-page reloads.
+Upon form submission, the application processes the input data by creating a new city object with a unique ID (generated from the current timestamp).
+This new city object is added to the existing cities list stored in React state.
+React state ensures that the UI reflects the updated city list.
+Navigation is handled by  **React Router** , allowing the user to seamlessly switch between the city list, add city form, and city details pages without a full-page reload.

-## Output
+# Output

-The output consists of a  **city list display** , an  **individual city details page** , and **real-time updates** when a new city is added.
-The user experience is enhanced through structured UI elements, navigation, and state management.
+The **output** is a dynamically updated list of cities.
+Each city is displayed on the "Cities List" page, and clicking on a city name navigates to a detailed page with information about the selected city (name, country, population).